YiLimath/YiLimath.github.io/_posts/2024-09-01-blog-post-8-Birational-AdjunctionAndCanonicalBundleFormula.md

 ---

+### Classical version inversion of adjunction

 Before going deeper into the the theory of inversion of adjunction.
 Let us first study the classical version inversion of adjunction (which can be found in [KM96, Theorem 5.50]).
-The theorem says that for a normal variety X with a normal prime divisor S. The pair (X,B+S) is PLT(LC) iff the restriction on S is KLT (LC).
+The theorem says that for a normal variety X with a normal divisor S. The pair (X,B+S) is PLT(LC) iff the restriction on S is KLT (LC).

 Let us briefly sketch the idea of the proof.
+We will divide the proof into several steps:

+(1) Easy adjunction theorem: The theorem says that discrepancy inside S can be seen outside.
+Thus, bad singularity inside S can be detected from outside.
+If the singularity of (X,B+S) is nice, then the singularity inside S can not be too bad.
+How to prove this?

+(2) Kollár-Shokurov connectedness theorem:

+(3) Proof of the inversion of adjunction: One direction is an immediate consequence of easy adjunction theorem.
+Only needs to prove the converse direction, which require the Kollár-Shokurov connectedness theorem.
+The idea is note that S lies over the NKLT center, if there is any exceptional with coefficint than 1 (lies over S).
+It must be detected by S, using connectedness principle.
+Now the singularity inside S is nice, thus the singularity near S must also be nice.

 Let us now study the inversion of adjunction for Moishezon space (which appears in [Kol2]).
 The major difficulity that we will face in the Moishezon setting, will be the minimal model theory over analytic base is not known.